Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Analysis of MBR Decoding

 To understand the upper bound on MBR performance, we conducted an oracle experiment.
 We evaluated the discrepancy between two MBR decoding strategies: (1) Oracle MBR, which computes utility against the human annotation (Eq.~\ref{def:mbr_esd})\footnote{We used the human annotation from the WMT Metrics Shared Task dataset, provisionally assuming that the probability of the human annotation for each $x$ is $1$.}, and (2) Standard MBR, which relies on model-generated support hypotheses (Eq.~\ref{def:mbr_esd_appro}).

 As shown in Table \ref{tab:oracle}, Oracle MBR significantly outperforms the standard MBR (based on support hypotheses) across all metrics.
 This substantial gap indicates that the quality of the support hypotheses is a limiting factor, suggesting significant room for improvement in future work.
+We expect this gap to narrow as the underlying model improves or as more effective hypothesis-generation strategies, such as epsilon sampling (\citealp{epsilon_sampling}), are adopted to produce higher-quality support hypotheses.

+We caution, however, that this oracle upper bound is likely optimistic.
+It is computed against the single human annotation available for each instance and thus overfits to one annotator, whereas ESD is an inherently subjective task that exhibits substantial annotation variability (\citealp{label_variation}; \citealp{xcomet_calibrating}; \citealp{watchmen}).
+A more realistic upper bound would account for multiple human annotations per instance, which we leave to future work.